ouspg/CompSec-return-templates/Lab3Template/README.md

-# Answer template for Lab 3: Botnes and malwares
+# Answer template for Lab 3: From innocent document file into part of botnet

 Make a step-by-step report from what you did.
 (What, why and how?)